SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 Something cheap, easy, and reliable can reduce your risk of death by 12x; maybe you should _do_ that thing?

-Many others have had a few tart thoughts on these data, mostly of the form: if you think there's no point to vaccination, we're completely done tolerating your BS.
-As this blog says right up top that it is devoted to occasional tart thoughts, let's look at one.
+Many others have had a few tart thoughts on these data, mostly of the form: "if you think there's no point to vaccination, we are completely done tolerating your BS".
+As this humble blog says right up top that it is devoted to occasional tart thoughts, let's look at one.
 Gerry Doyle of _Reuters_, for example, reminds us that _we can do much better_, using the example of Singapore:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">